KarimKammoun/Competitions/Solve_it_ISIMS_2.0/README.md

-# Code Break Competition - Faculté de Science en Sfax (FSS)
+# Solve_it Competition - ISIMS Sfax

 ## Overview

-This repository contains the solutions submitted during our participation in the "Code Break" problem-solving competition, held at the **Faculté de Science en Sfax (FSS)**.
+This repository contains the solutions submitted during our participation in the "Solve_it" problem-solving competition, held at the **ISIMS** (Higher Institute of Computer Science and Multimedia of Sfax).

 ## Results

-- **Ranking:** 8th place out of 23 teams
+- **Ranking:** 15th place out of 24 teams
-- **Problems Solved:** 5 out of 12
+- **Problems Solved:** 4 out of 11

 ## Team

 - **Participants:**
-  - Khaled Kammoun
   - Karim Kammoun

-## Acknowledgments

-We are proud of our achievement and look forward to participating in more competitions to further refine our skills and collaboration.
+  - Adam Abida
+  - Majed Elleuch